datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 As a sidenote to this last example, we would now be able to define "golden records".
 A golden records consists of the properties which together represent the most truthful version of an object.
-For example: Both the shipping-customerinfo and sales-customer entities have the property "address", but the shipping systems version of this address is always most up to date.
+For example, both the shipping-customerinfo and sales-customer entities could have the property "address", but the shipping systems version of this address is always most up to date.
 This means that we can define a golden attribute "golden-address" with the address provided by our shipiing system, which we can thereafter use in any downstream pipes